-2. Enter appropriate values in the fields (connection parameters).
+Enter appropriate values in the fields (connection parameters).
 The fields marked with a red asterisk are mandatory.

 Field Name Description Driver Name Specifies the JDBC driver name for connecting to the database.
-For example, com.microsoft.sqlserver.jdbc.SQLServerDriver DBMS Specifies the SQL Server database name being used to connect to the Name/DSN environment.
-For example, ErwinDIS931.
-IP Specifies the IP address or server host name of the database.
-Address/Host Name For example, localhost.
-Specifies the port to connect with the database.
-Port 1433 is the default port for a Sql Server database type.
+For example, com.microsoft.sqlserver.jdbc.SQLServerDriver IP Address/Host Specifies the IP address or server host name of the database.
+Name For example, localhost.
+DBMS Specifies the SQL Server database name being used to connect to the envir- Name/DSN onment.

+Field Name Description For example, ErwinDIS931.
+Port Specifies the port to connect with the database.
+1433 is the default port for a Sql Server database type.
 You can change it, if required.
 User Name Specifies the SQL Server (Service Account) user name.
-Oser Name For example, sa.
-Password Specifies the SQL Server (Service Account) password. rassworu For example, goerwin@1.
-Specifies the full JDBC URL that is used to establish a connection with the database.
-URL For example, jdbc:sqlserver://SERVER_NAME:PORT#;data- baseName=DatabaseName It is autopopulated based on the other parameters.
-Specifies the schema of the database.
-DBMS Schema Use this option to select multiple or narrow down to single schema.
+For example, sa.
+URL Specifies the full JDBC URL that is used to establish a connection with the database.
+For example, jdbc:sqlserver://SERVER_NAME:PORT#;data- baseName=DatabaseName It is autopopulated based on the other parameters.
+Password Specifies the SQL Server (Service Account) password.
+For example, goerwin@1.
+Save Password Specifies whether the password is saved DBMS Instance Specifies the schema of the database.
+Schema Use this option to select multiple or narrow down to single schema.
 For example, DBO.
-Connection Specifies the connection pool type being used to connect via JDBC.
-Pool Type For example, HIKARICP and BONECP.
+Connection Pool Specifies the connection pool type being used to connect via JDBC. Туре For example, HIKARICP and BONECP.
 Number of Par- Specifies the number of partitions of the database. titions It is autopopulated with default number of partitions.
-You can edit

-Field Name Description and provide the number of partitions as required.
+You can edit and provide the number of partitions as required.
 For example, 2.
-D.A Specifies the minimum connections per partitions of the database.
-Minimum Con- nections Per It is autopopulated with default minimum connections per partitions.
-Partitions You can edit and provide the minimum connections per partitions as required.
+Minimum Con- Specifies the minimum connections per partitions of the database. nections Per Par- It is autopopulated with default minimum connections per partitions.
+You titions can edit and provide the minimum connections per partitions as required.
 For example, 3.
-Maximum Con- nections Per Partitions Specifies the maximum connections per partitions of the database.
+Maximum Con- nections Per Par- titions Specifies the maximum connections per partitions of the database.
 It is autopopulated with default maximum connections per partitions.
 You can edit and provide the maximum connections per partitions as required.
 For example, 5.

-To use database options, click .
+To use database options, click = (Options).